GlickYael/social-media-app/README.md

-React Application Using REST API working with a <a href="https://jsonplaceholder.typicode.com/">{JSON} Placeholder<a> style server.
+React Application Using REST API and working with a <a href="https://jsonplaceholder.typicode.com/">{JSON} Placeholder<a> style server.

 Technologies: React, <a href="https://jsonplaceholder.typicode.com/">{JSON} Placeholder<a>, APIs.